 Though the need is palpable, there are also amazing success stories.
 One of Plan International's priorities in crisis situations is ensuring that children are kept safe.
-Child protection is especially vital in refugee camps like the ones I visited, where children make up 65% of the population.
+Child protection in emergencies is especially vital in refugee camps like the ones I visited, where children make up 65% of the population.

 Child-friendly spaces are an effective way to support children in crisis or emergency situations.
 They provide kids with stability, consistency, companionship and education.
 The child-friendly spaces I saw in Nduta stood out like beacons against the backdrop of temporary canvas buildings and red, dusty ground.
 The child-friendly spaces are painted with bright, friendly colours and images.
 They are cherished spaces in an otherwise harsh and unforgiving landscape.

 But what happens inside is even more amazing.
 Children are thrilled to attend each day.
 They sing, they dance, and they're able to put their worries aside.
 Having spoken to many people who were struggling with such diverse issues, it was heartening to see the hope and joy that these spaces were bringing to the communities they served.

 Ensuring children have safe and equitable access to education is a major priority for Plan International.
 Schools return some normalcy to the lives of children who have been uprooted from their homes and provide a safe space for children in a refugee camp.